The Office of the Medical Director

 Associate Medical Director, Boston EMS, BPD, BFD

-Dr. Kue began his career in emergency medicine as a volunteer EMT in Ridgewood, Queens prior to medical school.
-Originally a New York City native, Dr. Kue attended medical school at The State University of New York in Syracuse and worked as a Paramedic at Rural/Metro Medical Services providing EMS for the City of Syracuse.
-He completed his residency in Emergency Medicine and fellowship in EMS and Disaster Medicine at the University of Massachusetts Medical School.
-Dr. Kue is also a graduate of the University of Massachusetts at Worcester, MPH and of The John Hopkins University, BS.
+Dr. Kue began his career in emergency medicine as a volunteer EMT-Basic in Ridgewood, Queens prior to medical school.
+Originally a New York City native, Dr. Kue attended medical school at The State University of New York in Syracuse and worked as a Senior Paramedic at Rural/Metro Medical Services providing EMS for the City of Syracuse.
+He completed a residency in Emergency Medicine and fellowship in EMS and Disaster Medicine at the University of Massachusetts Medical School in Worcester, MA also earning a Masters in Public Health.
+He is board certified in Emergency Medicine and sub-specialty board certified in EMS Medicine.